H Color Diamonds: What Are They And Should You Buy Them?

 Take a look at the chart below to see the position of H color diamonds on the scale:

 The solution—buy H color diamonds.
-Better still, buy lab created diamonds of H color.
+Better still, buy lab created diamonds of H clarity diamond.
 As lab grown diamonds are at least 50% cheaper than mined diamonds, you can buy a bigger sized gemstone.

 The H color diamond is nearly identical to D, E, or F color diamonds, and is at least 20% cheaper than them.
 And so, if you’re looking to buy an engagement ring or a wedding ring, you’d be able to buy one of the best diamond colors for a much lesser price if you buy the H color diamond.